-Welcoming girls aged 10-14 and their mothers/aunties/grandmothers for an experience like no other.
+Welcoming girls aged 10-14 and their mothers/aunties/grandmothers for an experience in Kaurna and Ngarrindjeri Country.

 An experience designed to allow girls and their mum or other female caregiver to enjoy the challenge and adventure of overnight hiking.
 While allowing the girls to feel the responsibility of carrying their own gear (appropriate to their age, height and weight).

-Professionally led by our Strong Daughters founder Tina Jameson.
-A qualified and experienced bushwalking leader alongside her daughter and peer mentor, Ella.
+Professionally led by our Strong Daughters Outdoor Leader.
+A qualified and experienced bushwalking leader alongside a junior peer mentor.

 We meet at Yankalilla for a briefing and coffee stop at 9.30am.
 After introductions we have our first immersion activity to bring our team together.
 This is also your last chance to buy a sandwich/roll for lunch later .